MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMeetingPolicy.md

 ### -LobbyChats

+>[!NOTE]
-NOTE: This feature has not been released yet and will have no changes if it is enabled or disabled.
+>This feature has not been released yet and will have no changes if it is enabled or disabled.

 Determines whether chat messages are allowed in the lobby.